This example builds a machine learning model to accurately detect forged banknotes.

 The loss index that we use is the weighted squared error with L2 regularization.

-We use here the quasi-Newton method as the optimization algorithm.
 The default training parameters, stopping criteria, and training history settings are left.

-The following figure shows the loss history with the quasi-Netwon method.
 As we can see, the loss decreases until it reaches a stationary value.
 This is a sign of convergence.

 The final training and selection errors are almost zero, which means the neural network fits the data well.

-More specifically, training error = 0.014 WSE and selection error = 0.011 WSE.
+More specifically, the training error is 0.014 WSE, and the selection error is 0.011 WSE.

 6. Testing analysis